Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

  - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="76fe2891-2386-4c8f-872c-46eb9701d50c" />

+   >**Success!** You successfully created the log analytics workspace for your Sentinel deployment.

 ### Task 2 - Create Sentinel